abernicchia-heroku/heroku-github-actions-runner/README.md

 GitHub frequently releases updates to the GitHub Action runner package.

-If you don't keep the package up-to-date then GitHub won't enqueue jobs.
+If you don't keep the package up-to-date within 30 days then [GitHub won't enqueue jobs](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/autoscaling-with-self-hosted-runners#controlling-runner-software-updates-on-self-hosted-runners).

 This project includes a workflow that can be run manually or once a week.
 It will rebuild the docker container and download the latest updates automatically and it will deploy automatically to your Heroku self-hosted runner app.